-Yale New Haven Health offers the only comprehensive Inflammatory Bowel Disease (IBD) Program in Connecticut.
-Our IBD Program offers a unique team-based approach to care for patients.
-The patient care team is comprised of the patient, family members and caregivers.
+Yale New Haven Health’s Digestive Health service line offers the only comprehensive Inflammatory Bowel Disease (IBD) Program in Connecticut.
+Our IBD Program offers a unique team-based approach that includes the patient, family members and caregivers.
 Gastroenterologists with advanced training and expertise in diagnosing and treating complex and difficult to treat patients with inflammatory bowel disease - Crohn’s disease and ulcerative colitis - lead the care team.
 Together they provide coordinated care for the full range of needs from medical and surgical options to nutrition and psychological care to achieve optimal wellness for the patient.

 Advanced and Innovative Care

 With Yale New Haven Health, patients have peace of mind knowing that they are getting the best care and treatment available.
 As leaders in IBD research and treatment, our patients have the opportunity to participate in clinical trials that offer new and advanced therapies.
 Our physicians conduct research at Yale School of Medicine, one of only six genetic research centers supported by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) seeking to advance the discovery of genes influencing an individual’s risk for developing ulcerative colitis and Crohn’s disease.
 Additionally, we offer opportunities for patients to participate in research studies evaluating mood disorders and IBD, and multi-center new drug and surgical treatment protocols for Crohn’s disease and ulcerative colitis.

 As leaders in their field, the gastroenterology team reviews difficult cases with colleagues from across the U.S., making is unnecessary for patients to seek a second opinion because it is included in our process.
 Other physicians and patients regularly turn to us for second opinions on diagnoses and assistance for complex cases.